A distribution-guided Mapper algorithm: Introduction

 Many works have been proposed to improve the performance of the classic Mapper.
 For example, \cite{dlotkoBallMapperShape2019} proposed to generate covers for the dataset by constructing a set of balls directly.
 This method saved the trouble of choosing the filter function. \cite{buiFMapperFuzzyMapper2020} used a fuzzy clustering algorithm to generate covers automatically with random overlapping ratios.
 To achieve adaptive cover construction, an information criteria was developed based on an X-means algorithm to generate adaptive covers \cite{chalapathiAdaptiveCoversMapper2021}.

-In this work, alternatively, we propose a distribution-guided Mapper algorithm to relax the restriction of regular covers and overlapping ratios.
+In this work, alternatively, we propose a distribution-guided Mapper (D-Mapper) algorithm to relax the restriction of regular covers and overlapping ratios.
 Our proposed algorithm utilizes the property of the probability model and data intrinsic characteristics to generate distribution-guided covers and provides enhanced topological features.
-Unlike the classic Mapper algorithm, our proposed D-Mapper does not rely on predefined static overlapping rates and interval lengths, but instead, we fit projected data to a mixture distribution model and generate flexible covers automatically.
-Moreover, the performance of the Mapper algorithm is hard to evaluate due to the complexity of the output graph structure.
-Methods in most of the literature only evaluate it from the clustering perspective and overlook the quality of topological structure~\cite{buiFMapperFuzzyMapper2020, chalapathiAdaptiveCoversMapper2021}.
-In this paper, we introduce a metric that can quantitatively and objectively evaluate the performance of the Mapper algorithm from both clustering and topological aspects.
-We use the extended persistent homology as a tool to capture topological signatures, and then we distinguish noise and signal on the diagram by constructing a confidence set on the diagram, the signal rate can be used as a metric to evaluate the quality of topological structure.
+Unlike the classic Mapper algorithm, our proposed D-Mapper does not rely on predefined static overlapping rates and interval lengths.
+Instead, we fit the projected data to a mixture distribution model and automatically generate flexible covers.
+Moreover, evaluating the performance of the Mapper algorithm is challenging due to the complexity of the output graph structure.
+Most methods in literature only evaluate it from a clustering perspective, overlooking the quality of topological structure~\cite{buiFMapperFuzzyMapper2020, chalapathiAdaptiveCoversMapper2021}.
+In this work, we introduce a metric that can quantitatively and objectively evaluate the performance of the Mapper algorithm from both clustering and topological aspects.
+We use the extended persistent homology as a tool to capture topological signatures, and distinguish noise from signal on the diagram by constructing a confidence set on the diagram.
+The signal rate can be used as a metric to evaluate the quality of topological structure.
 The simulation studies indicate that the D-Mapper algorithm outperforms the classic Mapper algorithm.
 The remainder of the paper is organized as follows.
 We briefly review the classic Mapper algorithm and introduce our D-Mapper and evaluation metric in the section \ref{Methods}.
-Section \ref{Results} focuses on the comparison of the classic Mapper and the D-Mapper on simulated datasets and the application of the proposed D-Mapper algorithm on a real-world SARS-COV-2 RNA sequence dataset.
-We discuss and summarize our work in sections \ref{Discussion} and \ref{Conclusion}.
+Section \ref{Results} focuses on comparing the classic Mapper with the D-Mapper on simulated datasets and applying the proposed D-Mapper algorithm to a real-world SARS-COV-2 RNA sequence dataset.
+We discuss and summarize our work in Sections \ref{Discussion} and \ref{Conclusion}.